 Have you been to Taos?
 I’d love any suggestions you have on places to visit.
 Please offer them in the comments below or TEXT ME at TextTrista.com.

-If you are visiting Cadillac Ranch, an iconic landmark on historic Route 66, these quick tips will help you get them most out of the trip.
+If you are visiting Cadillac Ranch in Amarillo, an iconic landmark on historic Route 66, these quick tips will help you get them most out of the trip.